miac-research/psmd/README.md

 docker run --rm psmd:latest -h
 ```

-**Local installation (not recommended)**: Alternatively, you can download the PSMD script from the [releases page](https://github.com/miac-research/psmd/releases) and run it in your local environment.
+**Local installation (not recommended)**: Alternatively, you can download the PSMD script from the [releases page](https://github.com/miac-research/psmd/releases) and run it in your local environment with all requried dependencies installed.

+## Version history

+Starting with version 1.6, all development is done in this GitHub repository.
+See the [releases page](https://github.com/miac-research/psmd/releases) for the version history and the [packages page](https://github.com/miac-research/psmd/pkgs/container/psmd) for available pre-built container images.

 > [!NOTE]
 > For a new project, take the latest release.
 It is best practice to **stick with one release version or – even better – the same container image** throughout a project.

-## Version history

-Starting with version 1.6, all development is done in this GitHub repository.
-See the [releases page](https://github.com/miac-research/psmd/releases) for the version history and the [packages page](https://github.com/miac-research/psmd/pkgs/container/psmd) for available pre-built container images.

 ## License

 The PSMD script itself is published under the BSD 3-clause license.
 Please see the `LICENSE` file provided in this repository.

 > [!IMPORTANT]
-> Please note that an [FSL license](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Licence) is required to run PSMD.
+> Please note that an [FSL license](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Licence) is required to run PSMD, regardless of whether you are using the container or a local installation.

 ## Support